ChrisPritchard/ctf-writeups/metasploit-ctf-2020-dec/readme.md

 ## 8202/tcp open  http        syn-ack ttl 63 nginx 1.19.5

 A SPA site which had some funny api queryies going on as you browsed it.
-Eventually recognised it as a graphQL api, and used introspection to find a posts table.
+Eventually recognised it as a GraphQL api, and used introspection (using a sample from [SecLists](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/GraphQL%20Injection#enumerate-database-schema-via-introspection) and [GraphQL Voyager](https://apis.guru/graphql-voyager/)) to find a posts table.
 Querying that using the api got me the flag.

 ## 8888/tcp open  http        syn-ack ttl 63 Werkzeug httpd 1.0.1 (Python 3.8.5)